odahoda/noisicaa/README.md

     git clone https://github.com/odahoda/noisicaa.git
     cd noisicaa

-For the first time setup, run
+For the first time setup, create a new virtualenv:

+    pyvenv-3.4 ENV
+    .
+ENV/bin/activate
+And populate it with a bunch of packages that noisicaä uses:

     bin/setup_env.sh
 It will probably fail and ask you to install some additional packages and download some files into `libs/` (be careful to use the exact versions that it's asking for).
 Try again, until it is happy and starts compiling stuff.

+And finally run

+    bin/noisicaä --dev-mode

-Then (and everytime you open a new `bash` to work with it) activate the virtual environment using
+Everytime you open a new `bash` to work with it, you have to activate the virtual environment using

     .
 ENV/bin/activate

-And finally run

-    bin/noisicaä --dev-mode